HD Radio: HD versus DAB

-DAB is well suited to national broadcasting networks that provide several stations as is common in Europe, whereas HD is more appropriate for individual stations.
+DAB better suits national broadcasting networks that provide several stations as is common in Europe, whereas HD is more appropriate for individual stations.

 HD versus DRM

-Digital Radio Mondiale (DRM 30) is a system designed primarily for shortwave radio with compatible radios already available for sale.
+Digital Radio Mondiale (DRM 30) is a system designed primarily for shortwave, medium wave, and longwave broadcasting with compatible radios already available for sale.
 DRM 30 is similar to HD AM, in that each station is broadcast via channels spaced 10 kHz (or 9 kHz in some regions) on frequencies up to 30 MHz.
 The two standards also share the same basic modulation scheme (COFDM), and HD AM uses a proprietary codec.
-DRM 30 operates with any of a number of codecs, including AAC, Opus, and HVXC.
+DRM 30 operates with xHE-AAC, historically with any of a number of codecs, including AAC, Opus, and HVXC.
 The receiver synchronization and data coding are quite different between HD AM and DRM 30.
 As of 2015 there are several radio chipsets available which can decode AM, FM, DAB, DRM 30 and DRM+, and HD AM and HD FM.

 Similar to HD AM, DRM allows either hybrid digital-analog broadcasts or pure digital broadcasts, DRM allows broadcasters to use multiple options: